Users say Robinhood is down as stocks soar – TechCrunch

-Users are reporting that trading platform Robinhood is down on a day that’s seen stock markets soar.
+Users are reporting that trading platform Robinhood was down during early morning trading that saw stock markets soar.

 Robinhood’s status page says all systems are “operational,” but users on Twitter said they could not access the service.
-Robinhood did not immediately comment when reached.
+A Robinhood spokesperson would not comment on the record but referred TechCrunch to a company tweet.

 Some users said Etrade was also experiencing problems.
 A spokesperson for Etrade said its platform is “fully operational” but declined to comment further.